dpEmu/dpEmu/docs/usage.rst

 dpEmu consists of three components:

   * A system for building an error generator
   * A system for running the AI models with different error parameters
   * Tools for visualizing the results

 Error generation
 ^^^^^^^^^^^^^^^^

-First an error generation tree needs to be created.
-This is done by using the ``src.problemgenerator`` module which contains different kinds of tree nodes and filters for adding error to the data.
+For a quick hands-on introduction to error generation in dpEmu, see the `Error Generation Basics tutorial <tutorials/Error_Generation_Basics.ipynb>`_.

+Error generation in dpEmu consists of three simple steps:

+  * Defining the structure of the data by constructing an error generation tree.
+  * Attaching filters (error sources) to the tree.
+  * Calling the generate_error method on the root node of the tree.

+Error generation trees consist of tree nodes.
+The most common type of leaf node is the ``Array``, which can represent a Numpy array (or Python list) of any dimension.

 There are three generic node types, ``Array``, ``Series`` and ``TupleSeries``, and special node types for manipulating specific data types.